great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 ---
 title: How to create a Custom Column Map Expectation
 ---
-import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'

-**ColumnMapExpectations** are evaluated for a single column.
-They ask a yes/no question for every row in that column, then ask what percentage of rows gave a positive answer to that question.
-If that percentage is high enough, the Expectation considers that data valid.
+**ColumnMapExpectations** are one of the most common types of Expectation.
+They are evaluated for a single column and ask a yes/no question for every row in that column.
+Based on the result, they then calculate the percentage of rows that gave a positive answer.
+If the percentage is high enough, the Expectation considers that data valid.

-This guide will walk you through the process of creating your own ColumnMapExpectations.
+This guide will walk you through the process of creating a custom ColumnMapExpectation.

-We will be following this **PLACEHOLDER**.

 <Prerequisites>